 PS- Pass this information on so we can educate more of our family and friends!

-“Watch Night,” according to bartleby.com, can properly refer either to New Year’s Eve or to a religious service held on New Year’s Eve.
-Under either usage, it is likely a term unfamiliar to most, in that the observance of “watch nights” among Christians has devolved into primarily an African-American practice.
+“Watch Night,” according to bartleby.com, can properly refer either generally to New Year’s Eve or specifically to a religious service held on New Year’s Eve.
+The term is now much less familiar among the general population than it once was, as the observance of “watch nights” has morphed over the years from being a general practice among Christian denominations to a more specifically African-American church practice.

-Watch Night is celebrated among that community by congregants’ gathering at their churches on the last evening of the year to attend special services that typically commence between 7 and
+Watch Night is celebrated among communities by congregants’ gathering at their churches on the last evening of the year to attend special services that typically commence between 7 and

 Yet as strongly as Watch Night is now linked to the black community, its observance did not originate with that group, nor did it begin on